Formal Foundations for Controlled Stochastic Activity Networks: Proofs

 \section{Proofs}

-\subsection{Proof of Theorem ~\ref{theorem2.1}}
+\subsection{Proof of Theorem~\ref{theorem2.1}}

+\begin{proof} We begin by considering a restricted class of activity networks \cite{movaghar2001stochastic} consisting only of \emph{instantaneous activities}, \emph{standard gates}, and a special class of gates known as \emph{inhibitor gates}.
+An inhibitor gate is an input gate with an enabling predicate $g$ and the identity function as its output function, where $g(x)=\mathit{true}$ if and only if $x=0$.

+This class of activity networks is equivalent, at the structural level, to the class of \emph{extended Petri nets} with inhibitor arcs \cite{Peterson1981}.
+Such nets strictly generalize ordinary Petri nets and form the basis of several expressive stochastic Petri net models, including Generalized Stochastic Petri Nets (GSPNs) \cite{Marsan1984,Balbo1997} when timing is added.

-\begin{proof} Consider the class of activity networks \cite{movaghar2001stochastic} that have only instantaneous activities, standard gates, and a special type of gates called ``inhibitor'' gates.
-An {\it inhibitor} gate is an input gate with an enabling predicate $g$ and an identity function such that $g(x) = true$ iff $x = 0$.
-The above class of activity networks corresponds to the class of extended Petri nets \cite{Peterson1981}.
-Using the notion of the register machines of Shepardson and Sturgis \cite{Shepardson1963} or the program machines of Minsky \cite{Minsky1967}, it can easily be shown that an extended Petri net can simulate a Turing machine \cite{Hack1975, Peterson1981}.
-Following a similar approach, one can show that an extended Petri net can, indeed, simulate a nondeterministic Turing machine \cite{Sipser2013} and, hence, can represent any computable relation.
+It is a classical result that extended Petri nets with inhibitor arcs can simulate Turing-complete models of computation.
+Using register machines \cite{Shepardson1963} or Minsky’s program machines \cite{Minsky1967}, one can show that extended Petri nets simulate deterministic and nondeterministic Turing machines \cite{Hack1975,Peterson1981,Sipser2013}.
+Consequently, they can represent any computable relation.

-It follows that an activity network with some instantaneous activities, standard gates, and inhibitor gates is, likewise, able to simulate a nondeterministic Turing machine and, hence, can represent any computable relation.
-This latter result will be used below to prove the theorem.
+Since activity networks with instantaneous activities, standard gates, and inhibitor gates are behaviorally equivalent to extended Petri nets, it follows that such activity networks can also simulate a nondeterministic Turing machine and hence represent any computable relation.
+This universality property forms the basis of the proof.